The 11 Plus (11+) Guide: Everything You Need to Know

 Who Can Take the Exam?

-The 11 Plus exam is usually taken by students in their last year of primary school when a child is 10 or 11 years old.
-The rules about who can take the test can be different depending on where you live and the school you're interested in.
-For grammar schools, though, most students have the opportunity to sit for the exam, no matter where they come from or what school they currently attend.
+The 11 Plus exam is usually taken by students in their last year of primary school when a child is 10 or 11.
+The rules about who can take the test can differ depending on where you live and the school you're interested in.
+For grammar schools, though, most students can sit for the exam, regardless of where they come from or what school they attend.
 Just be sure to look up the specific requirements that the schools you want to apply for have in place.

 When to Apply for the Exam and When the Exam Takes Place